 Grading, however, is done based on quality and is a voluntary service that meat producers or processors can request.
 A licensed Federal grader from the USDA’s Agricultural Marketing Service completes the grading process.
 Quality grades are determined based on tenderness, juiciness and flavor, which take into account marbling, color and maturity.
 Since this process is voluntary, meat processors have to pay for the service.
-Therefore, it’s safe to assume that ungraded beef is lower quality.
+Ungraded meat is just that - meat that has not been subject to the grading process.

 What does each quality grade mean?

 The USDA has eight quality grades for beef.
 Here’s the breakdown of what each grade means: